awsdocs/amazon-redshift-developer-guide/doc_source/query-priority.md

 ]
 ```

-## Changing Query Priority with Query Monitoring Rules<a name="query-priority-qmr"></a>
+## Changing query priority with query monitoring rules<a name="query-priority-qmr"></a>

 Query monitoring rules \(QMR\) enable you to change the priority of a query based on its behavior while it is running\.
 You do this by specifying the priority attribute in a QMR predicate in addition to an action\.
-For more information, see [WLM Query Monitoring Rules](cm-c-wlm-query-monitoring-rules.md)\.
+For more information, see [WLM query monitoring rules](cm-c-wlm-query-monitoring-rules.md)\.

 For example, you can define a rule to abort any query classified as `high` priority that runs for more than 10 minutes\.